wsbctechnicalblog/wsbctechnicalblog.github.io/content/technical-event-speakers.md

 ## Preparation

-- **Know your aAudience** - Tailor content to their expertise.
+- **Know your audience** - Tailor content to their expertise.
 Research backgrounds if possible.
 - **Clear objectives** - Clarify what you want them to learn or take away.
 - **Practice** - Rehearse timing and delivery, but adapt based on audience feedback and reactions.
 - **Keep it simple** - Use analogies, visuals, and storytelling for technical concepts.